TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 **Execution Time:** Special
 **Cost:** 2 stamina
 **Effect**
-	You can choose to activate this technique when you take any Full-turn action.
+	You can choose to activate this technique when you take any full-turn action.
 	You can move up to (2 + POW/4) meters before taking that action.

 ## Enhanced Guard